ISO 13485 Certification for Medical Devices

 • Corrective and preventive action

-ISO 13485 is far more prescriptive than ISO 9001.
-It requires documented procedures for many processes and strict record retention.
+ISO 13485 is more prescriptive than general quality standards.
+It requires documented procedures across key processes and strict record retention controls.

-Medical devices directly affect patient safety.
-Regulators expect structured, validated, and documented processes.
+Medical devices directly impact patient safety.
+Regulators expect validated, documented, and traceable processes.

 ISO 13485 certification: